metabase/metabase/docs/permissions/data-sandboxes-draft.md

 Say you have people who you want to be able to log into your Metabase, but who should only be able to view data that pertains to them.
 For example, you might want to display an Accounts table to some customers, but each customer should only be able to view the rows that match their customer ID.
 Sandboxes let you give people a way to self-serve their own analytics, without ever seeing any results that don't pertain to them.

+## How sandboxes work

-Data sandboxes work by displaying an edited version of a table instead of the original table.
-You'll set up each sandbox (each edited version of a table) for  a specific group in your Metabase.
-That means Customer A will be able see one version of Accounts (filtered to A's data), and Customer B will see a different version of Accounts (B's data only).
+Data sandboxes work by displaying an edited version of a table instead of the original table to a specific group.

-## Types of data sandboxes

-You can think of a data sandbox as a set of permissions that include:
+YOu can think of a data sandbox is a bundle of permissions that includes:

 - The edited version of a table that will replace the original table in Metabase.
 - The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.

 You can define up to one data sandbox for each table and group combo in your Metabase.
+That means you can display different versions of a table for different groups, such as "Sandboxed Accounts for A" to Customer A, and "Sandboxed Accounts for B" to Customer B.

+## Types of data sandboxes

 There are two basic types of sandboxes:

 - A [row-restricted sandbox](#row-restricted-sandboxes) will display a filtered table in place of the original table (to a specific group).
 - An [advanced sandbox](#advanced-sandboxes) will display a custom query result in place of the original table (to a specific group).